-how does sewer camera inspection work
+How does sewer camera inspection work

 Plumbing

-The answer to 'how does sewer camera inspection work' is that a sewer camera inspection uses a specialized video camera on the end of a flexible rod or cable to visually inspect the inside of sewer pipes and drains.
+The answer to 'how does sewer camera inspection work' is that a sewer camera inspection uses a small, waterproof camera on the end of a flexible rod that is inserted into the sewer line to visually inspect the interior of the pipes.
 This allows plumbers to identify issues like clogs, cracks, root intrusion, and other problems that may be causing sewer backups or slow drainage.

 Step-by-Step Guide